-Financial Report for the year ended 30 June 2021 - (FR2021/235)
+Financial Report for the year ended 30 June 2022 - (FR2022/184)

-I acknowledge receipt of the financial report for the year ended 30 June 2021 for the Western Australian Shire Councils, Municipal Road Boards, Health Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Union - Western Australian Division.
-The documents were lodged with the Registered Organisations Commission (the ROC) on 19 October 2021.
+I acknowledge receipt of the financial report for the year ended 30 June 2022 for the Western Australian Shire Councils, Municipal Road Boards, Health Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Union - Western Australian Division.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 2 November 2022.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.

 The financial report was filed based on a primary review.
-This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines (RGs) have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note that the financial report for the year ending 30 June 2022 may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 30 June 2023 may be subject to an advanced compliance review.